shilaan/example-manuscripts/README.md

 To generate this manuscript, all you need to do is open `manuscript.Rmd` and click on the `Knit` button in the RStudio toolbar.
 You can also use the Menu to navigate to `File > Knit` or use a shortcut: `Control + Shift + K` on Windows/Linux, or `Command + Shift + K` on OS X.

 Note that you may have to install certain R packages before you can successfully knit these documents.
-Here are the lines of code that you can paste into your console to do so:
+Here are the lines of code that you can paste into your console (one by one) to do so:

 ### R package installations
 ```